dennisvdang/QA-Retrieval-System/README.md

 To compare the performance of the pre-trained embedding models across different question types, a one-way ANOVA (analysis of variance) was conducted on the Mean Reciprocal Rank (MRR) scores followed by post-hoc Tukey HSD (honestly significant difference) tests to determine which specific model pairs had significantly different MRR scores.
 The `multi-qa-distilbert-cos-v1` model was selected for fine-tuning as it demonstrated the best performance, scoring equally as high if not the highest across all question types.

+**Distribution of RR scores for the three models across question types**
 ![Boxplot Visualization](images/boxplot.png)

+**MRR and SE for the three models across question types (only significant differences shown)**
 ![Bar Chart Array](images/bar_chart_array_type.png)
 ![Bar Chart Applications](images/bar_chart_applications.png)
 ![Bar Chart Compatibility](images/bar_chart_compatibility.png)